-NPV’s zero-emission HTCW technology diverts landfill to grid-scale electricity production, cleanly and completely processing all non-recyclable materials and landfill waste other waste-to-energy technologies can’t.
+NPV’s zero-emission technology diverts landfill to grid-scale electricity production, cleanly and completely processing all non-recyclable materials and landfill waste other waste-to-energy technologies can’t.

 Power from diverted landfill